ashleychontos/pySYD/docs/guidelines.rst

     **We are continuously working towards our primary goal of accessible asteroseismology**

-For most (if not all) questions/concerns, peeping our `discussions <https://github.com/ashleychontos/pySYD/discussions>`_ forum is an excellent place to start in case things have already been brought up or addressed.
+For most (if not all) questions/concerns, peeping our `discussions <https://github.com/ashleychontos/pySYD/discussions>`_ forum is an excellent place to start in case things have already been brought to our attention and/or addressed.

 As a contributor, here are the guidelines we ask you to follow: